Llanelly and District Electric Tramways: Trolleybuses

-Plans were drawn up for extensions to the system, and the Llanelly District Traction Act 1936 gave the company powers to extend the Pwll line to Burry Port and Pembrey, but the powers were never used.
+Plans were drawn up for extensions to the system, and the Llanelly District Traction Act 1936 (26 Geo.
+5 & 1 Edw.
+8. c. lii) gave the company powers to extend the Pwll line to Burry Port and Pembrey, but the powers were never used.
 Changes occurred in 1947 when the Electricity Act 1947 was passed, which nationalised the electricity supply industry in England, Scotland and Wales on 1 April 1948.
-The Llanelly trolleybus system was unusual, in that it was one of the few privately owned systems, as it was part of the Llanelli & District Electric Supply Company, who also owned the North Dock power station.
+The Llanelly trolleybus system was unusual, in that it was one of the few privately owned systems, as it was part of the Llanelli and District Electric Supply Company, who also owned the North Dock power station.
 The trolleybuses therefore became the responsibility of the fledgling South Wales Electricity Board.
 At around that time, they ceased to be profitable, and the South Wales Electricity Board looked to dispose of their newly acquired asset in 1951.
-The Ministry of Transport agreed that they could sell the system to the South Wales Transport Company, who intended to close the system down, and the Llanelly District Transport Act 1952 authorised the agreement.
+The Ministry of Transport agreed that they could sell the system to the South Wales Transport Company, who intended to close the system down, and the Llanelly District Traction Act 1952 (15 & 16 Geo.
+6 & 1 Eliz.
+2. c. xliv) authorised the agreement.
 The sale became effective on 20 March 1952, and the final trolleybus ran on 8 November 1952.
 One of the factors affecting the decision had been a large rise in the cost of electricity on 1 July 1950.
 The vehicles were bought by J P Zammit, and the twelve Karriers were sold on for further use elsewhere.